Program Details

 In-person

 If you live in the Twin Cities metropolitan area you may obtain a printed copy of your background check in person by visiting the Minnesota Bureau of Criminal Apprehension.
 You can find detailed instructions at the Bureau of Criminal Apprehension website.
-For this process a valid government issued form of identification and an $8.00 processing fee is required.
+For this process, a valid government issued form of identification and an $8.00 processing fee are required.
 Depending on the type of internship or community engagement placement you participate in, this may be the required method to obtain the police background check.

 US Postal Service